TDTran333/Obsidian/Projects/002 - ESG Research Project/week9+10_portfolio analysis.md

 Also verify vs. portfolio based on alpha alone.
 To see if our methodology adds value vs. the naive methodology.

 ## To do
+- [x] Plot perf ratios, concordant obs and cor
-- [ ] Add a table with summary stats of performance ratios
+- [x] Add a table with summary stats of perf ratios, concordant obs and cor
 - [ ] Maybe add a herfindahl index
 - [x] Top green, top brown
 	- [x] 3 portfolios